One More Chance (2007 film)

 One More Chance is a 2007 Filipino romantic drama film directed by Cathy Garcia-Molina from a story and screenplay written by Vanessa R. Valdez and Carmi Raymundo.
-Starring John Lloyd Cruz and Bea Alonzo, the film tells a love story between Popoy and Basha who have been lovers since their college days and they became a couple.
+Starring John Lloyd Cruz and Bea Alonzo, the story follows Popoy and Basha, who have been lovers since their college days, and they became a couple.
 Suddenly, as they try to maintain their relationship, they misunderstand each other due to their ambitions in life.
-The two will find solutions to repair their love as they almost break apart.
+The two will find ways to repair their love, as it is almost broken apart.

-One More Chance was released on November 14, 2007, by Star Cinema and grossed over ₱152.7 million nationwide, making it a box office success and receiving several year-end accolades.
+Produced and distributed by ABS-CBN Film Productions, the film was theatrically released on November 14, 2007, and grossed over ₱152.7 million nationwide, making it a box-office success and earning several year-end accolades.
 A sequel, A Second Chance, was released in November 2015.
-The 4K digital remaster of the film was released through iTunes on September 14, 2015, and a limited theatrical run on October 4, 2017.
+The 4K digital remaster of the film was released through iTunes on September 14, 2015, and had a limited theatrical run on October 4, 2017.
 In 2024, the Philippine Educational Theater Association released a jukebox musical adaptation featuring the songs of Ben&Ben.